Mint Your NFT#

 Your .env file should look like this:

-API_URL = "YOUR_ALCHEMY_KEY"
+SEPOLIA_RPC_URL = "YOUR_ALCHEMY_KEY"

-PRIVATE_KEY = "YOUR_METAMASK_PRIVATE_KEY"
+SEPOLIA_PRIVATE_KEY = "YOUR_METAMASK_PRIVATE_KEY"

 Code the file#

-Then, install OpenZeppelin.
+Now you can install OpenZeppelin.
 OpenZeppelin Contract is an open-sourced library with pre-tested reusable code to make smart contract development easier.

 npm install @openzeppelin/contracts